spencerpete/brooklyn-boy-press/README.md

 ### Goals

-- Magazine with Articles and Reviews
+- Online Magazine with Articles and Reviews
 - Ability to sign up and subcribe
 - Users are able to comment on articles/reviews and other comments
 - Styled with Tailwind